Stressful Travel Day & How to Get a Same Day Passport

 - It is actually quite easy to get a same day passport provided you have immediate travel and the proper documentation.
 Make sure all of your paperwork is in order and you have everything you need or you will be sent away.
 You do need to pay the normal passport fee plus the $60 expedited fee, but there is no additional fee for same day service.

-- The hours posted on their website may not be the actual hours.
+- As mentioned above the posted hours on their website may not be the actual hours.
 For example in Miami they only start taking people two hours after posted opening and people stick around for hours after official closing waiting for passports.
 It is best to stick to your appointment time and make sure you are inside by closing time since you will get locked out!

 - People who came in later in the day (1 to 2pm) were able to get their passports before closing.
 In other words, we could have come later and still probably left at the same time.